floooh/sokol-rust/README.md

 ```

 ## Dependencies
-The rust compiler and cargo can be installed using [rustup](https://rustup.rs/)
+The Rust compiler and cargo can be installed using [rustup](https://rustup.rs/)

 The same dependencies apply as with sokol normally for each platform